Hibiscus Coast: Geography

 The Hibiscus Coast is an area of the northern Auckland Region, located between the Waiwera River to the north and the Ōkura River to the south, adjacent to the Hauraki Gulf.
 The area includes the Whangaparāoa Peninsula and Tiritiri Matangi Island, found 3.4 km east of the peninsula.
 Major communities on the Hibiscus Coast include Orewa, the Whangaparāoa Peninsula, Silverdale, and the villages of Stillwater, Hatfields Beach and Waiwera.

 The area is home to six rivers, estuaries and streams: the Waiwera Estuary, to the north, Ōtānerua Stream, Nukumea Stream, Ōrewa River, Weiti River, and Ōkura River to the south.

 Beaches in the region are predominantly sandy, with gentle slopes.
 Many of these are wide and provide excellent opportunities for sunbathing, swimming, and water sports.
 Red Beach and Orewa are some of Auckland's best beginner surf beaches, whilst other Hibiscus Coast beaches are more suitable for swimming and families.

 Tiritiri Matangi Island is an open sanctuary, and the largest island off the Hibiscus Coast.
 Tiritiri Matangi is located a short distance off the end of the Whangaparāoa Peninsula adjacent to the Shakespear Regional Park.
 Mahurangi Island is a smaller Island which sits off the mouth of the Waiwera River, the island forms part of the Wenderholm Regional Park.
 The smallest island on the Hibiscus Coast is Kotanui Island / Frenchmans Cap, which sits between Matakatia and Gulf Harbour Marina.

 Prior to European settlement, the inland Hibiscus Coast area was densely forested, dominated by kauri, and the upper Ōrewa River catchment was a wetland.
 By the mid-19th century, the Whangaparāoa Peninsula was no longer forested, and was dominated by mānuka scrub and swamplands.

 Climate

-The Hibiscus Coast has a warm temperate oceanic climate (Cfb) on the Köppen Climate Classification System.
+The Hibiscus Coast has a Warm Temperate humid subtropical (Cfa) on the Köppen Climate Classification System.